MDU-PHL/parseGenbanksExtractCDSsByGeneName/README.md

 # parseGenbanksExtractCDSsByGeneName
 Takes a list of CDS gene names (whitespace separated) and extracts the genes from a list of genbank files (can do *.gbk files) and outputs a multi-fasta file for each CDS name.
-Useful for, for example, extracting the fasta sequences for core genes as detected by Roary.
+Useful for, for example, extracting the fasta sequences from multiple genbanks for a list of core genes as detected by Roary.

 ## Example usage:
 ### In series: